geovedi/book-notes/2021/the-anthropocene-reviewed.notes.md

   - Highlights of Elwood P. Dowd's character and his relationship with Harvey.
   - Elwood's kindness and extraordinary attributes despite mental illness.
   - Lines of dialogue that showcase Elwood's unique perspective.
-- Impact of "Harvey" on the Author
+- Impact of "Harvey" on John
-  - Author's identification with Elwood's struggles and hopelessness.
+  - John's identification with Elwood's struggles and hopelessness.
   - The personal significance of Elwood's choice to be pleasant over smart.
-  - The movie's effect on the author's recovery and mental state.
+  - The movie's effect on John's recovery and mental state.
   - Elwood's representation of hope that isn't insincere or superficial.
 - The Power of Hope
   - Emphasis on the genuine nature of hope.
   - Emily Dickinson's poem about hope as a resilient force.
-  - Author's ongoing experience with depression and hope.
+  - John's ongoing experience with depression and hope.
   - The significance of relearning how to listen to hope.
 - Offering Hope to Others
   - Hopeful wishes for the readers' well-being.